Home Seller BEWARE: First Right Of Refusal Makes You Invisible To Buyers

 OK, so first of all, what is the first right of refusal agreement?

 A right of first refusal merely gives the seller the right to continue marketing a home for sale after contracting with a buyer for the right to purchase the home under certain terms and at a certain price.
 If the seller gets another offer, the seller can require the first buyer to either remove all contingencies and move towards closing or simply terminate the contract and go away.

 So it basically makes the seller feel as if he has "a bird in the hand" while continuing to market the home.

 For the buyer, they feel as if they have the property "tied up" while they work to resolve the issue stopping them from closing on the property (typically, the sale of their existing home).

-Both seller and buyer can be "sold" on how great this arrangement is, but the reality is not nearly as pleasant as either believe.
+Both sellers and buyers can be "sold" on how great this arrangement is, but the reality is not nearly as pleasant as either believe it to be.

 First Right Of Refusal Scenario

 In order to ensure clarity on this type of arrangement, let's look at a fictional situation where we might encounter the right of first refusal.

 Debbie & Thomas Smith have a $500,000 home they want to sell.
 They list their home with a friend of theirs who has been in real estate for a very long time (but the Smiths do not do any research to see how their friend has been doing recently ... this happens often).

 The Smiths understand the "Tallahassee housing market is on fire" in their area, but they do not understand that their $500,000 asking price puts them in the heart of the glut of "too many homes" in their area.
 The market might be on fire, but the market these $500K homes is definitely a buyers' market.